ethanabowen/cloud-certification-notes/Solutions Architect Associate.md

 # Amazon RDS
 * Enable Multi-AZ Deployment for automatic failover into another **AZ**.
   * HA during system upgrades like OS patching or DB Instance scaling.
+  * Synchronous standby replica in different AZ
+  * CNAME is switched from primary to standby instance.
 * Enhanced Monitoring metrics for CW from RDS - OS Processes and RDS child processes
 * IAM DB authentication exists - encryptes DB with SSL (Cert).
 * AWSAuthenticationPlugin — an AWS-provided plugin (in MySQL) that works seamlessly with IAM to authenticate your IAM users.